Parametric Monkey announces preview of new feasibility software

 The Schedule tab returns itemised metrics on a per site and per building basis.
 This data is easily exported to Microsoft Excel via an in-built button for integration with other spreadsheets the design team might be using.

 The Settings tab is self-explanatory as it contains all the settings needed to generate the building and associated metrics.
-To minimise processing time, changes aren’t recomputed until explicitly told to do so via the ‘recompute’ button on the main summary tab.
+Changes aren’t recomputed until explicitly told to do so via the ‘recompute’ button on the main summary tab to minimise processing time.
 This ensures the dashboard is fast and responsive, especially if multiple changes need to be done at once.

 The Errors tab provides real-time feedback about any issues that might affect the development.
 This might include basic geometric errors, such as failure to enclose a polygon and therefore an area can’t be calculated, to more advanced compliance checking, such as those defined in the NSW’s Apartment Design Guide.